Established 22 Jan 1999

 QUESTION: I was recently a victim of a minor crime but I was not offered this process and am wondering why?

-ANSWER: There are many reasons why it wasn't offered to you which could involve the criteria not being met by the type of offence or the offender.
+ANSWER: There are many reasons why it wasn't offered to you which could involve the criteria not being met by the type of offence, the elibility of the offender or the offender, or their guardian, would not participate in the process.
 To find out what the specific reason was, please contact out office at 250-954-2968 and talk to the coordinator.
 She will look into it and talk to the police officer investigating.
 It may not be to late to get you into the process.

 QUESTION: If the offender withdraws from the process or does not complete their obligation, what happens to them?